kegsmr/cover-letter-generator/README.md

 This application generates tailored cover letters based on job descriptions.
 It extracts relevant information from a user's resume and refines it according to the job posting.

-**This project is a work-in-progress!
-The web app is not functional yet, but you can use the command-line utility in the meantime.**

 ## Features

 - Extracts text from PDF resumes